FirebaseExtended/reactfire/examples/todoApp/bower_components/ReactFire/README.md

 ## Usage

-The ReactFireMixin can be added to you project in two ways:
+The ReactFireMixin can be added to you project in three ways:

 * Manually copy ReactFireMixin.js from GitHub to you local directory.
 * Use bower: `bower install ReactFire`
+* Use npm: `npm install reactfire`

 To use the ReactFireMixin in a React component, add it to the component's mixins property: